Please read the trope description and instructions on the main page before posting.

-Tenpenny may want to nuke Megaton because he thinks it spoils his penthouse view, but he has enough morals to at least want the townspeople evacuated before the deed is done.
+Tenpenny may want to detonate Megaton's nuke because he thinks the town spoils his penthouse view, but he has enough morals to at least want the townspeople evacuated before the deed is done.
 Too bad the guy he put in charge of the operations doesn't have such moral qualms.

 Unlike previous installments (where Fallout 2 even had a specific karma score for the act), Fallout 3 and Fallout: New Vegas will absolutely refuse to let you target children.
 Children are in fact completely invincible in these games; on the other hand, they are also completely passive.

 For one quest in New Vegas, you need to steal a ledger from two slave traders so that the NCR can arrest them.
 If you read the ledger yourself, it reveals that the slavers have decided not to sell any more slaves to Cook-Cook, a pyromaniac and sadist, after he torched one of the kids they sold him for fun.